eclipse-tractusx/portal-assets/developer/Technical Documentation/Architecture/Security-Assessment.md

 ```

-As outlined in the [Security Policy](../../../SECURITY.md), the finding will be documented as security advisories.
+As outlined in the [Security Policy](../../../SECURITY.md), the findings will be documented as security advisories.

 ## NOTICE